Kim Cattrall shares the ‘conclusion’ she came to after And Just Like That first aired

 The opening scene of the series addressed Cattrall’s absence by revealing that Samantha no longer speaks to her friends Carrie (Sarah Jessica Parker), Miranda (Cynthia Nixon) and Charlotte (Kristin Davis).

-Cattrall, who had a real-life fallout with Parker, had previouslu veen vocal about not wanting to reprise the role following the critically maligned 2010 film Sex and the City 2.
+Cattrall, who had a real-life falling out with Parker, had previously been vocal about not wanting to reprise the role following the critically maligned 2010 film Sex and the City 2.

-The actor has addressed And Just Like That in a new interview with Variety.
-When she was askd if she’s seen any of the show, Cattrall replied: “I certainly heard about it.
+The actor has now addressed And Just Like That in a new interview with Variety.
+When she was asked if she has seen any of the show, Cattrall replied: “I certainly heard about it.
 And I’ve come to the conclusion that really the greatest compliment I could have as an actor is to be missed.”

 In reference to the scene that explains her character’s absence, Cattrall added: “Oh yes.
 I heard this.
 Well, that feels different than the Samantha that I played.”